 Good grip is essential for any pole dance training or performance, but with the most widely used grip aid brand in the pole industry, Dry Hands, announcing they’re having supply issues well… how are we gonna stick to that pole?
 This post rounds up pole dance grips that aren’t Dry Hands to save your sweaty hands from slipping.

-What’s happening to our fave grip brand?
+What’s happening to pole’s biggest grip brand?

 No Sweat dry grip